rogerleuthner/OpenFlightGPS/README.md

 # Sample
-sample directory contains built .apk and two sample map packs
+Look in 'data' repository for pre-built .apk and a couple of sample map packs.